Skip to main content

 Are there any free courses?

 Several options exist for free or heavily subsidised flight training in England.
-The Air Cadets offer free flying experiences and scholarships, while airlines like Jet2.com and British Airways offer fully funded pilot training programs.
+The Air Cadets offer free flying experiences and scholarships, while airlines like British Airways and Jet2 offer subsidised or cadet pilot training programmes.
 Additionally, some online courses like the Pathway to Pilot Competence course are free.

 If I get an education in aerospace, am I stuck in the sector?